 By Michael Lanza

 On my first trip to North Cascades National Park, I was sure I’d found heaven.
 The hard-earned views of a sea of jagged spires and snow- and ice-covered peaks stretching as far as you could see instantly cemented the place as one of my favorite mountain ranges.
-I’ve returned many times, backpacking, climbing, ski mountaineering, and dayhiking and backpacking with my family.
+I’ve returned many times since, backpacking, dayhiking, climbing, ski mountaineering, including with my family.

-But not many hikers and backpackers know much about Washington’s North Cascades, one of America’s least-visited national parks.
+But not many hikers and backpackers know much about Washington’s North Cascades, a region that includes one of America’s least-visited national parks and surrounding wilderness and national recreation areas that offer a rare combination of stunning beauty and solitude.
 And the season for heading into the backcountry there is upon us.

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.